Navigating the Alpha Jungle: An LLM-Powered MCTS Framework for Formulaic Factor Mining: Methodology

 \subsection{Expansion}

-Upon selecting a node $s$ for expansion, a new, refined alpha factor is generated.
+Upon selecting a node $s$ for expansion, a new, refined alpha factor $f_{new}$ is generated.
 This process is structured to enhance the LLM's effectiveness and the quality of refinements.

-\textbf{Dimension-Targeted Refinement Suggestion.} Each node $s$ is associated with a multi-dimensional evaluation score vector $\boldsymbol{E}_s = [e_1, \dots, e_q] \in [0, e_{\text{max}}]^q$, where $e_i$ is the score on the $i$-th evaluation dimension and $e_{\text{max}}$ is the maximum score.
-To guide refinement towards areas of weakness while maintaining explorative diversity, we stochastically select a dimension for improvement.
-The probability of selecting dimension $i$ is given by:
+\textbf{Dimension-Targeted Refinement Suggestion.} Each node $s$ is associated with a multi-dimensional evaluation score vector $\boldsymbol{E}_s = [e_1, \dots, e_q] \in [0, e_{\text{max}}]^q$.
+To guide refinement towards areas of weakness while maintaining explorative diversity, we stochastically select a target dimension $i^*$ for improvement.
+The probability of choosing dimension $i$ is defined as:

-where $\boldsymbol{1}_q$ is a $q$-dimensional vector of ones, $T$ is a temperature parameter controlling randomness, and the Softmax function normalizes scores into a probability distribution.
-This prioritizes dimensions with lower scores.
+where $\boldsymbol{1}_q$ is a $q$-dimensional vector of ones and $T$ is a temperature parameter.
+This strategy prioritizes dimensions with lower scores.
+Once a dimension $i^*$ is selected, the LLM generates a textual refinement suggestion $d_{s, i^*}$ aimed at improving performance on that dimension.
+This is framed as a few-shot learning task, where the context includes effective alphas from $\mathcal{F}_{zoo}$ (see Appendix~\ref{sec:appendix_method_details}).

-Once a dimension is selected, the LLM generates refinement suggestions tailored to improving performance along this dimension.
-To ground these suggestions and improve their practical relevance, we employ few-shot learning, using alphas from the repository of effective alphas as examples (detailed in Appendix~\ref{sec:refinement_suggestion_generation}).
+\textbf{Alpha Formula Generation and Validation.} Following the targeted suggestion, we employ a two-step generation process.
+First, the LLM articulates the refined conceptual hypothesis, which is then used to prompt the generation of the concrete formula.
+This process, ensuring the formula aligns with a clear investment rationale, can be formalized as:

-\textbf{Alpha Formula Generation and Validation.} Based on the chosen dimension and the LLM's targeted suggestions, the LLM first formulates a refined conceptual description of the alpha.
-From this description, it then generates a corresponding alpha formula.
-This formula undergoes an automated validity check (e.g., syntactic correctness).
-If the formula is invalid, feedback is provided to the LLM for iterative correction.
-Valid formulas are then backtested, and their multi-dimensional evaluation results constitute the new node in the MCTS tree.
+The generated formula $f_{new}$ undergoes an automated validation check, $\text{IsValid}(f_{new})$.
+If invalid, feedback is provided to the LLM for iterative correction.
+A valid formula and its evaluation results constitute the new node $s_{new}$ in the MCTS tree.